studyztp/gem5-looppoint-doc/documentation.md

 After getting the results from the analysis, we will need to select the samples offline based on the results.

 In this tutorial, we will use the workload `IS` from NPB class A in the gem5 resource with a simple ARM board with 2 cores and 2 threads to demonstrate how to perform the program analysis for the LoopPoint methodology in gem5.
-We will project the basic block vectors to dim=15 using PCA and use k-means clustering with k=10 as our *demonstration* sample selection method.
+We will project the basic block vectors to dim=15 using PCA and use k-means clustering with k=2 as our *demonstration* sample selection method.
 This setting fits this example's case because NPB benchmark `IS` with class A input is small enough to complete within seconds on real hardware, so it does not have enough regions to justify a larger value of k to achieve a meaningful speedup when applying the sampling methodology.
 You can always change the selection method.

-Some things to remember:
+#### Some things to remember

 1. Throughout all runs, the number of threads and cores needs to be the same for the workload.
 2. Throughout all runs, the size of the memory needs to be the same.
 3. Throughout all runs, there cannot be any software changes, including any command changes to the system or the workloads.
 Getting the process's address map is the only exception.